United Opposition of Serbia (1990) explained

 Background and pre-election activities

-With the dissolution of the League of Communists of Yugoslavia after the 14th Congress, constituent republics of Yugoslavia such as Slovenia and Croatia held their first multi-party elections, paving the way for a transition to liberal democracy.[1]
+With the dissolution of the League of Communists of Yugoslavia (SKJ) after the 14th Congress, constituent republics of Yugoslavia such as Slovenia and Croatia held their first multi-party elections, paving the way for a transition to liberal democracy.[1]
 [2] [3] In Serbia, Slobodan Milošević, the president of the presidency of the Socialist Republic of Serbia, was initially opposed to the introduction of a multi-party system and free elections.[4]
 Despite this, opposition parties began to form in late 1989 and early 1990; this included the Democratic Party (DS) and the Serbian Renewal Movement (SPO).[5]

-DS and SPO supported the adoption of a multi-party system, and on 30 May 1990 they demanded a roundtable meeting between the opposition and the government to discuss its implementation and new election laws.
-On the same day, DS, SPO, Liberal Party (LS), People's Radical Party (NRS), and Social Democratic Party of Yugoslavia (SDPJ) all declared that they would organise a protest on 13 June.[6]
-The government responded to their request, and a roundtable was held on 8 June.[7]
-At the roundtable, the opposition and the government could not agree on whether to first adopt a new constitution or organise new elections; the government wanted to adopt a new constitution first.
-The Constitutional Commission of the Assembly of SR Serbia then said that multi-party elections could not be held in accordance with the constitutions of Serbia and Yugoslavia and announced that a draft constitution would be published in July and proclaimed in December 1990, following which multi-party elections would be held.[8]
+The government responded to the demand for talks, and a roundtable was held on 8 June.
+At the roundtable, the opposition and the government could not agree on whether to first adopt a new constitution or organise multi-party elections; the government wanted to adopt a new constitution first.[10]
+The Constitutional Commission of the Assembly of SR Serbia said a day later that multi-party elections could not be held in accordance with the then-constitution of Serbia, and announced that a draft of a new constitution that would address the issue would be published in July and proclaimed in December 1990, following which multi-party elections would be held.[11]

-The United Opposition of Serbia (UOS) was effectively created on 5 June 1990, when DS, SPO, LS, NRS, SDPJ, Democratic Forum (DF), and Serbian Saint Sava Party (SSS) formed a coordination body for the protest on 13 June.[9]
-[10] [11] The protest began at the Republic Square in Belgrade, and was attended by between 30,000 and 40,000 people.[12]
-[13] [14] It was also the first anti-government protest since World War II.
-At the protest, UOS demanded that the government organise free multi-party elections and adopt a new media law.[15]
-The Radio Television of Belgrade covered the protest negatively, and the government labelled the protest as "anti-Serbian".[16]
-Additionally, the police intervened at the RTB building, and demonstrators, including DS president Dragoljub Mićunović and member Borislav Pekić, were physically beaten.[17]
+The 13 June protest began at the Republic Square in Belgrade, and was attended by between 8,000 and 70,000 people.[12]
+[13] This was the first anti-government protest in Serbia since World War II.
+At the protest, UOS ordered that the government organise free multi-party elections and adopt a new media law.[14]
+The Radio Television of Belgrade (RTB) covered the protest negatively, and the government labelled the protest as "anti-Serbian".[15]
+The demonstrators criticised RTB's negative reporting on the opposition, and demanded the resignation of director Dušan Mitević.
+Once the demonstrators arrived in front of the RTB building, police intervened, and demonstrators, including DS president Dragoljub Mićunović and member Borislav Pekić, were physically beaten.[16]

 Election activities